COVID-19: Extension of Virtual AGMs and electronic execution of documents

 Technology and future proofing your corporate governance

-For some companies who find they and their members prefer virtual AGMs and meetings, they may wish to consider building into their Constitution the ability to hold meetings and vote using technology, so that they may continue to do so after the COVID-19 pandemic when the Determination is repealed in September 2020.
-In any case, this pre-AGM season is always a good time to consider in advance (given timing and notification requirements) to consider any updates that may be required to Constitutions so that they can be amended and put to members for approval.
+For some companies who find they and their members prefer virtual AGMs and meetings, they may wish to consider amending their Constitution to include a permanent ability to hold meetings and vote using technology, so that they may continue to do so after the COVID-19 pandemic when the Determination is repealed in March 2021.
+In any case, this pre-AGM season is always a good time to consider in advance (given timing and notification requirements) any updates that may be required to your Constitution so that the proposed amendments can be put to members for approval.
+Organisations should also consider whether their governance and Board policies need to be updated to reflect virtual meeting protocols developed formally or informally during the pandemic and to accommodate the changes in the roles of Chair and Company Secretary, who are increasingly focused on keeping other directors informed, managing information flows and assisting directors with technology.